mhaskar/DNSStager/README.md

 The main goal of using DNSStager is to help red teamers/pentesters to deliver their payloads in stealthy channel using DNS.

-# How it works?
+# How does it work?

-Based on your DNS resolving option, DNSStager will split your payload into chunks and save each chunk of the payload as a response for a subdomain.
+Based on your DNS resolution option, DNSStager will split your payload into chunks and save each chunk of the payload as a response for a subdomain.

-For example, if you choose `IPV6` as an option to retrieve the payload, the DNS response will be like the following:
+For example, if you choose `IPV6` as your option to retrieve the payload, the DNS response will be something like:

 `cloud-srv-1.test.mydnsserver.live.
 300 IN AAAA	5648:31d2:6548:8b52:6048:8b52:1848:8b52`